LeGarrette Blount: Detroit Lions

 On March 16, 2018, Blount signed a one-year, $4.5 million contract which includes a $1 million signing bonus and $2.5 million in incentives with the Detroit Lions.

 During Week 2 against the 49ers, Blount shoved an opposing 49ers player while on the sidelines and was ejected for the first time in his NFL career.
 In Week 5, against the Green Bay Packers, he recorded his first multi-touchdown game with the Lions in the 31–23 victory.
 In a Week 12 loss to the Chicago Bears, he had his best output of the season with 88 rushing yards and two rushing touchdowns.
 Overall, Blount finished the 2018 season with 418 rushing yards and five rushing touchdowns.

 Retirement

 Blount announced his retirement from football on December 5, 2020.
+Even after earning many millions, in February 2025, Blount placed his Super Bowl XLIX ring (from the Patriots' 2014 championship) up for auction through an online auction company.